betrybe/eslint-linter-action/README.md

-# GitHub Action: Linter evaluator action
+# ESLint Linter Action

-A GitHub action that evaluates projects with [eslint](https://eslint.org/) and comments the evaluation outcome on the student's pull request.
+A GitHub action that evaluates projects with [ESLint](https://eslint.org/) and comments the evaluation outcome on the student's pull request.

 ## Inputs